sahilbishnoi26/teradata-mcp-server/docs/CLIENT_GUIDE.md

 - Open the Command Palette (View>Command Palette)
 - select "MCP: Add Server"
-- select "HTTP Server Sent Events"
+- select "HTTP or Server Sent Events"
-- enter URL for the location of the server e.g. http://127.0.0.1:8001/sse
+- enter URL for the location of the server e.g. http://127.0.0.1:8001/mcp
 - enter name of the server for the id
 - select user space
 - the settings.json file should open